 All this might seem daunting, but as with anything, learning and changing slowly is key.
 We don’t have to completely rethink our shopping list.

 Instead, we can make one or two changes each week or month.
-We can swap beef mince for veggie mince or choose fair trade coffee.
+We can swap beef mince for veggie mince, choose fair trade coffee or have a go at reducing food waste at home.

 Educating ourselves is important too.
 Becoming a regular reader of sites like ours will help.
 Knowing what is and what isn’t sustainable is the first step to leading a more sustainable lifestyle.
 The second step is using that knowledge to make more informed choices.